Worst Unstable Points of a Hilbert Scheme: -stability and Castelnuovo-Mumford regularity of worst unstable points

 Throughout this section, let's assume \eqref{goodsit}.
 For these Hilbert polynomials, we described worst unstable Hilbert points.
-Worst unstable {\it projective schemes} whose Hilbert polynomial is \eqref{goodsit} fail to be K-stable if $\gamma\neq 1$.
-Suppose that $I$ is a saturated monomial ideal of $S$ and a $\lambda\in\Gamma(\textup{SL}_{r+1})$.
+In Theorem~\ref{Kinstability}, we will prove that a {\it worst unstable projective scheme} (that is, the projective scheme represented by a worst unstable Hilbert point) whose Hilbert polynomial is \eqref{goodsit} fails to be $K$-stable if $\gamma\neq 1$.
+Suppose that $I$ is a saturated monomial ideal of $S$ and $\lambda\in\Gamma(\textup{SL}_{r+1})$.
 Assume that $S/I$ has Hilbert polynomial $P$.
 Define

-Actually, $F_{I, \lambda}$ admits the expansion (\cite[p.293]{Donaldson})
+Actually, $F_{I, \lambda}$ admits the expansion \cite[p.293]{Donaldson}